Jones-M12/Weather-Dashboard/README.md

 Designed for retrieving weather data from an API, used to support the application functionality to allow users to get real time weather updates.

-Technologies:  HTML, CSS, JQuery, Open Weather Map API.
+Technologies:  HTML, CSS, jQuery, Bootstrap Open Weather Map API.

 ## User Story